 To start, it’s important to separate microfiber towels based on what they are used for: glass towels, interior towels, exterior towels, and drying towels are all examples.

-Tip: Use your towels appropriately and separate by GSM rating!
+Tip: Use your towels appropriately and separate them by GSM rating!

-The reason separating them is important is because lower GSM rated towels (thinner, with less pile) are used on glass while those with a high GSM rating (thicker, more plush, and softer) should be used for drying or applying a spray wax.
+Lower GSM-rated towels (thinner, with less pile) are used on glass, while those with a high GSM rating (thicker, plusher, and softer) are used for drying or applying wax.
+This is why separating them is so important.

 You simply don’t want to cross-contaminate different types of towels, since they absorb different chemicals.